Qarabağ FK

 Formed in 1987, Qarabağ were founding members of the Azerbaijan Premier League in 1992.
 One season later, they won their first league championship, becoming the first non-Baku-based club to win the Premier League title.
 Qarabağ is one of the two teams in Azerbaijan, along with Neftçi PFK which has participated in all Premier League championships so far.

 In 2014, the club won the Premier League, their first league title in 21 years.
-Qarabağ have won the Premier League nine times and Azerbaijan Cup seven times.
+Qarabağ have won the Premier League twelve times and Azerbaijan Cup eight times.
 Qarabağ became the second Azerbaijani team after Neftçi PFK to advance to the group stage of a European competition, making its in the UEFA Europa League group stage in 2014–15 season.
 Qarabağ is the first Azerbaijani team to advance to the group stage of the higher UEFA Champions League, competing in the 2017–18 season.
-The club have played more UEFA matches than any other Azerbaijani team.
+The club has played more UEFA matches than any other Azerbaijani team.